dallasyan/COMP6448-Final-Product/content/docs/Real Attack Analysis/_index.md

 ## [OilRig](OILRIG)

-OilRig is an Iranian threat group primarily targeting organisations in the Middle East.
-You can read more about them [here](https://malpedia.caad.fkie.fraunhofer.de/actor/oilrig).
+An analysis on OilRig, an Iranian threat group primarily targeting organisations in the Middle East.

-UNIT42 has a very interesting article on OilRig [here](https://unit42.paloaltonetworks.com/behind-the-scenes-with-oilrig/).
-It contains far more depth than any analysis we've done.